 There are often small holes in the model due to the nature of the printing process, especially at the very top the model.
 These small holes are created when the Massivit printer tip reaches its minimum printing size.
 These holes can be very easily closed using a very small amount of Massivit Dimengel printing gel.

 When a small hole occurs, place a small amount of Dimengel on top of the hole and then wipe the area to keep it smooth.
 Because of the gel’s viscosity, it will take it a few seconds to fall through the hole.
 Before this occurs, quickly cure the raw gel area with a UV flashlight.
 The gel will solidify and close the hole.
-See Figures 11-13
+See figures 11-13.